chef-boneyard/chef-web-docs-2016/includes_role/includes_role_attribute_type.rst

    * - Attribute Type
      - Description
    * - ``default``
-     - A default attribute has the lowest attribute precedence.
-A default attribute is automatically reset each time |chef| runs.
+     - A ``default`` attribute is automatically reset at the start of every |chef| run and has the lowest attribute precedence.
+A cookbook should be authored to use ``default`` attributes as often as possible.
    * - ``override``
-     - An override attribute is an attribute that is specified in a recipe (or a run-list) and are often set only for specific roles or nodes.
-An override attribute has a higher attribute precedence than default or normal attributes.
-An override attribute is automatically reset each time |chef| runs.
+     - An ``override`` attribute is automatically reset at the start of every |chef| run and has a higher attribute precedence than ``default``, ``force_default``, and ``normal`` attributes.
+An ``override`` attribute is most often specified in a recipe, but can be specified in an attribute file, for a role, and/or for an environment.
+A cookbook should be authored so that it uses ``override`` attributes only when required.